Runonstof/CustomNPCs-Compiler/README.md

 # CustomNPCs-Compiler
 A powerful CustomNPC scripting framework to create advanced scripts very easy and efficiently.
+This compiler is custom tailored for Custom NPCs Scripting for 1.12.2

+---

+**Feel free to create issues or pull requests.**

+---

+## Summary
 ##### Tired of...
  - Copying same pieces of code across multiple scripts?
  - Manually searching and deobfuscating Minecraft's Obfuscated methods?